CRABP2: Tissue distribution

 Tissue distribution of the CRABP2 gene has primarily been studied using mouse models.
 During embryonic development, CRABP2 is present in tissues throughout the body in a more diffuse pattern than CRABP1.
 CRABP1 is more isolated to specific regions, though it does appear in higher concentrations.
 CRABP1 and 2 often overlap in tissues.

 CRABP2 gene expression is abundant in the trunk and hindbrain (and to a lesser extent the forebrain), but are present in other areas of the body.
 Structures such as the limbs, hindbrain and cranial neural crest cells have been shown to be excessively sensitive to high levels of retinoic acid.
 Rhombomere segmentation in the hindbrain and the development of cranial ganglia V, VII, VIII, IX, and X also appear to be partially dependent on CRABP2 expression.
 CRABP2 is abundant in the dorsal part of the limb during development.

 CRABP2 genes are also expressed in structures that are less sensitive to retinoid levels throughout the body during embryonic development.
 These structures include the pharyngeal pouches, foregut, midgut, mandibular and frontal mesenchyme, developing muscle, interdigital mesenchyme, the urogenital system, optic vessels, and inner ear sensory epithelium.

 Defects

 Vitamin A deficiency in mice has been shown to cause problems with spermatogenesis, irregular estrous cycles, changes in the uterine epithelium and reproductive failure ending with fetal death and reabsorption.

 Tissues with CRABP2 can be sensitive to high levels of retinoic acid which may cause defects in the development of those tissues.

-CRABP2 gene knockout studies should be performed to determine any specific defects caused by loss of this gene.
+Mice with the GRABP2 gene deactivated had polydactyly 45% of the time, but otherwise were "essentially normal".